seananderson/csasdown/README.md

 ### `csl/`

 Specific style files for bibliographies should be stored here.
-If you're writing a CSAS Res Doc, you'll want to use the included `csas.csl`, which is based on the CJFAS `.csl` file.
+If you're writing a CSAS Research Document, you'll want to use the included `csas.csl`, which is based on the CJFAS (Canadian Journal of Fisheries and Aquatic Sciences) `.csl` file.

 ### `figure/` and `data/`

-Store your figures and data here and reference them in your R Markdown files.
+Store pre-made figures and data here and reference them in your R Markdown files.
 See the [bookdown book](https://bookdown.org/yihui/bookdown/) for details on cross-referencing items using R Markdown.

 ## Related projects